kamranvat/gpt-seminar/report/report.md

 - Token length distribution: compares the distribution of the token lengths of the segmented text for different datasets.
 The distributions should be similar if the tokenizer generalized well to the other dataset.

-The evaluation used coverage metrics, measuring how well the learned vocabulary segments unseen text.
-We tested multiple values of k (number of merges) ranging from 100 to 10,000.
+With these coverage metrics, we tested multiple values of k (number of merges) ranging from 100 to 10,000.

 #### Coverages
 ![alt coverages](../final_results/bpe/coverages.png)